slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 - a plan is only useful if it can survive reality.
 And a future filled with unknowns is everyone's reality.
-- the most important part of every plan is to plan on the plan not going according to plan -->
+- the most important part of every plan is to plan on the plan not going according to plan
+- what you think is your problem is not your problem, your strategy is - dan munro
+- actions aligned with goals!!!
+-->

 > *"All battles are won or lost before they are ever fought."